arsari/OpenGL-ZigZag/README.md

 ## To Run The Code

-You need to have set up an OpenGL development in your IDE and Windows computer.
-The code only run in Windows environment.
+You need to have set up an OpenGL development in your IDE and Windows OS computer.
 Tools needed to run the code:

-__FreeGLUT__ is an OpenGL library that will be used primarily for generating OpenGL windows and reading user input via input devices such as the keyboard and mouse.
+**FreeGLUT** is an OpenGL library that will be used for generating OpenGL windows and reading user input via input devices such as the keyboard and mouse.

-__GLEW__ stands for OpenGL Extension Wrangler Library.
+**GLEW** stands for OpenGL Extension Wrangler Library.
 It provides the gl command, which will be used for your development.

-__GLM__ stands for OpenGL Mathematics.
+**GLM** stands for OpenGL Mathematics.
 It will be used for tasks such as moving, rotating, and scaling objects.
-GLM also provides some functions for trigonometry, which will become useful when controlling cameras.
+GLM provides functions for trigonometry, which will become useful when controlling cameras.

-__SOIL__ stands Simple OpenGL Image Library.
+**SOIL** stands Simple OpenGL Image Library.
 It will be used for processing and loading image file formats that will be used for texturing your OpenGL models.
+SOIL2 directory is included in this repository.

+[Click here](https://youtu.be/qFlJXMpxAO4) for a reference video on how to set up the tools of FreeGLUT, GLEW, and GLM in a Windows OS environment.

 ---